MadridEmpiricalSocialSciences/madridempiricalsocialsciences.github.io/_posts/2024-10-08-registration-open.md

 published: true
 ---

-The MESS Inaugural Workshop is approaching and we are looking at an amazing line-up of presentations!
+The MESS Inaugural Workshop is approaching and we are looking at an amazing lineup of presentations!
 Here is the latest version of our [Workshop Program](/assets/img/MESS-Program.pdf) along with additional information for presenters and discussants.

 To help with the organization and ensure the best experience for everyone, **please register** and provide your food preferences for the workshop using this [link](https://forms.gle/aMUCDEHGLh1hD4cWA).